message/iata/IT.md

 - more exemptions can be found at <a href="http://tinyurl.com/294etdv7">http://tinyurl.com/294etdv7</a>
 10. Passengers who have been in or transited through Brazil in the past 14 days are subject to a COVID-19 antigen or molecular test upon arrival.
 - This does not apply to passengers younger than 2 years.
-11. Until 30 May 2021, passengers who have been in or transited through Bangladesh, India or Sri Lanka in the past 14 days must have a negative COVID-19 antigen or molecular test taken at most 72 hours before arrival.
+11. Passengers who have been in or transited through Bangladesh, India or Sri Lanka in the past 14 days must have a negative COVID-19 antigen or molecular test taken at most 72 hours before arrival.
 The test must be based on a swab.
 They are also subject to:
 - a COVID-19 antigen or molecular test upon arrival; and
 - quarantine in a hotel for 10 days; and
 - another COVID-19 antigen or molecular test at the end of quarantine.